ziporah/Marlin/README.md

 There are several tutorials available for [stlink](https://www.cnx-software.com/2020/02/04/how-to-recover-from-a-bad-firmware-upgrade-on-anet-et4-3d-printer/)/[j-link](https://danielabalo.wordpress.com/flasear-anet-et4/) flashers.

-This firmware lacks of bootloader, so you have to flash it from address 0x8000000.
+This firmware lacks of bootloader, so you have to flash it from address **0x8000000**.

+Fast instructions are below.
+For more in depth instructions (spanish) click [here](/docs/Tutorials/build-es.md).

   1. Download or clone this [repo](https://github.com/davidtgbe/Marlin/archive/bugfix-2.0.x.zip).
   2. Make sure to modify your config.h and config_adv.h according to your ET4/5 model (ET4, ET5, ET4 PRO, ET4+, ...)
      - Settings as driver model (A4988/TMC2208), Z endstop position (UP/DOWN), bed and Z size, auto bed levelling sensor, etc, need to be defined.
-     - Provided config is for ET4/TMC2208 model with attachable bed levelling sensor.
+     - Provided config is for a regular ET4/TMC2208 model with attachable bed levelling sensor.
-     - Default config is an standard one.
-Fine tunning could be needed (e.g. XYZE [steps](https://marlinfw.org/docs/gcode/M092.html) or offsets).
+     - Fine tunning could be needed (e.g. XYZE [steps](https://marlinfw.org/docs/gcode/M092.html) or offsets).
   3. Build project with platform.io on VS code is recommended.
 There are also many [tutorials](https://3daddict.com/marlin-2-0-beginner-guide-for-3d-printer-firmware/).
 You can follow them, ADAPTING steps to build this project.
   4. Burn firmware with your flasher (.elf or .bin starting from 0x08000000 address).